-They would tell you, this person is bad for you, they are toxic, they have mental problems if they know about narcissism they may tell you that. ( if they told you before, believe them now, reach out to them, they told you because they care.) so tell yourself exactly what they would tell you.
+They would tell you.
+This person is bad for you.
+They are toxic.
+They have mental problems.
+If they know about narcissism, they may say to you that. ( if they told you before, believe them now, reach out to them, they told you because they care.) so tell yourself exactly what they would say to you.

 3. What would you tell someone if they were going through what you are now?

 Think of a couple, you know, if one of those were treating the other how the narcissist was treating you, what would you be telling them right now when that narcissist comes swooping back for them.
 Would you be telling them to run the other way?
 If it’s your parent or a close friend, what would you be telling someone if their parent was treating them the way yours does you?